meejah/txtorcon/docs/guide.rst

    <https://www.torproject.org/download/download.html.en>`_ and see a
    Web site, you **do not want** authentication;
- - if you want only people with the URL *and* a secret authentication token to see the Web site, you want **basic** authentication (can have many more clients than stealth auth);
+ - if you want only people with the URL *and* a secret authentication token to see the Web site, you want **basic** authentication (these support many more clients than stealth auth);
- - if you don't even want anyone to be able to decrypt the descriptor without the URL and a secret authentication token, you want **stealth** authentication (a lot less scalable; for only "a few" clients).
+ - if you don't even want anyone to be able to decrypt the descriptor without a unique URL *and* a secret authentication token, you want **stealth** authentication (a lot less scalable; for only "a few" clients).